dyscott/fumble/README.md

 ```

 Run the following commands in the frontend directory to start the app:
 ```bash
 cd client
 flutter run
 ```

+*Note: By default, the client will point to the production Pocketbase instance (fumble.dyscott.xyz).
+To change this, go into `client/lib/util/auth.dart` and change `pocketbase_url` to your local server/*

 ## How we Built it